Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

     ```
     > **Note:** The value should be a 3-5 character long string like `cntso`.
 Longer strings are not recommended as they may conflict with Azure resource name length restrictions.

-    > **Note:** We highly encourage you to use the [Check namePrefix availability](./Getting%20started%20-%20Check%20NamePrefix%20availability.md) script to test if a given name prefix could conflict with any existing resource.
+    > **Note:** We highly encourage you to use the 'Check namePrefix availability' script ([see the documentation here](./Getting%20started%20-%20Check%20NamePrefix%20availability.md)) to check if the intended resource name will be available, based on the provided prefix.

  For further information on the token replacement logic, please refer to the corresponding [Token replacement](./The%20CI%20environment%20-%20Token%20replacement.md) section.